ODMA: On-Demand Memory Allocation Strategy for LLM Serving on LPDDR-Class Accelerators: Implementation

 \subsection{Allocator Integration}

-The allocator wraps KV/activation allocation calls: \texttt{reserve(request\_id)} runs the predictor, picks a bucket from current boundaries, and returns a block from that bucket’s pool; \texttt{release} returns it upon completion.
-A background thread consumes instrumentation logs to update histograms and periodically re-derive boundaries (affecting only future allocations).
-Large-bucket migration is allocate-and-copy; in practice the large bucket’s occupancy is low, trading small overhead for robustness.
+A background thread continuously consumes instrumentation logs to update length histograms and re-derive bucket boundaries.
+Boundary updates are applied only to newly admitted requests, ensuring that in-flight decoding is unaffected.
+Large-bucket migration is implemented via an allocate-and-copy mechanism.
+In practice, occupancy of the large bucket remains low, effectively trading a small amount of additional memory overhead for robustness under heavy-tailed workloads, while preserving contiguous, streaming-friendly access patterns.